Participant Statement of Understanding and Code of Conduct

 12. While working in my position and other activities, I will obey the safety rules and instructions of all participants.

-13. In accordance with U.S., local, and state laws, participants are
+13. In accordance with U.S., local, and state laws, participants are prohibited from having firearms and weapons in their possession.

 14. Participants will be guided by the Scout Oath and Scout Law and will obey all U.S., local, and state laws.